 BURTON, Richard Francis.
 Barnham House, Hertshire 19.3.1821— Trieste 20.10.1890.
 Sir.
-British (of Irish origin) Orientalist, Traveller and Diplomat.
+British (partly of Irish origin) Orientalist, Traveller and Diplomat.
 Son of colonel Joseph Netterville B. and Martha Beckwith Baker.
 As a child he travelled much with his parents in France and Italy, only rarely going to school.
 From 1840 studies at Oxford, but did not finish them and joined in 1842 Indian Army as cadet.
 Serving in Gujarat he learnt quickly languages and manners, then in Sindh and Maharashtra.
 His famous visit to Mecca took place in 1853, in 1854 he was in Somalia, in 1856-59 sought with Speke for the sources of the Nile, and in 1860 visited North America.
 In 1855 served in Crimea.
-He entered the consular service and served as British consul 1861-65 in Fernando Poo, 1865-69 in Santos (Brazil), 1869-71 in Damaskus, and from 1872 until his death in Trieste.
+He entered the consular service and served as British consul 1861-65 in the then Spanish Fernando Poo (now Bioko in Equatorial Guinea), 1865-69 in Santos (Brazil), 1869-71 in Damaskus, and from 1872 until his death in Trieste.
 During these appointments travelled widely in West Africa, South America and Syria, in 1881-82 visited Gold Coast.
 Married in 1861 Isabel Arundell (1831–96), with whom he visited India again in 1876.

 – Sind, or the Unhappy Valley.
 1-2.
 297+309 p.
 L. 1851; Sind and the Races that inhabit the Valley of the Indus.
 422 p.
 L. 1851; Falconry in the Valley of the Indus.
 107 p.
 L. 1852; Sind revisited.
 343+331 p.
 L. 1877.

 – Goa and the Blue Mountains.
 404 p.
 L. 1851 (travel account).